paulstatezny/book-notes/the_house_that_cleans_itself_mindy_starns_clark.md

   - Being productive at work and not getting bogged down by meetings
   - Staying connected with long-distance friends
   - Keeping up with my GTD system
+    - Instead of making a daily to do list, use the GTD system as my to do list to force me to keep up with it. ("The most effective to-do lists are living documents.")

 It seems that the base HTCI system can be applied in any area like those: